Deseret CWMU Antlerless Elk

 • How to sign up for the class: If you draw the Deseret CWMU tag, you will receive an email and a mailed letter with instructions.

 • The shooting class is to help hunters become more comfortable with shooting, shooting position, and shooting quickness.
-This, in hopes, will help with stress on the elk, wounds, and loss.
+This, hopefully, will help with stress on the elk, wounds, and loss.
 The guides teaching the class are highly educated in this field.
 The guides' knowledge can help any hunter become a better shot.

 • Our end goal with the class is to have the hunter be able to shoot from a shooting position (sitting on the ground while using shooting sticks) at 300 yards.
 There are 12-inch metal targets, and we want the hunter to be able to hit the target 2-3 times.
 If guns are not sighted in and scopes are not mounted correctly, we could use 40-50 rounds per hunter/rifle.
 This class could last as short as 10 minutes for some hunters or up to 2 hours.
 The length will depend on how much time we have to spend with the hunter and his/her rifle to hit the 300-yard target successfully.